syncfusion-content/blazor-docs/blazor/bullet-chart/accessibility.md

 # Accessibility in Blazor Bullet Chart Component

-Accessibility is achieved in the bullet chart component through WAI-ARIA standard and keyboard navigation.
+Accessibility is achieved in the bullet chart component through WAI-ARIA standard.
 The bullet chart features can be effectively accessed through assistive technologies such as screen readers.

 ## WAI-ARIA